sgalizia/sa-2018-landing-page/P01-Dev-Environment/content.md

 >
 ![New Untitled](assets/new_untitled.jpg)
 >
-Depending on your UI/Syntax theme and the packages you have installed, you editor may look differently.
+Depending on your UI/Syntax theme and the packages you have installed, your editor may look differently.

 Next, let's save our new _untitled_ file in the right place.